TheMonk2121/ai-dev-tasks/600_archives/legacy-project-deliverables/README.md

 - **Template Reference**: May provide useful templates for future projects
 - **Architecture Reference**: Historical implementation patterns

----
+- --

-*Note: These files are preserved for historical reference but should not be used for current development decisions.
+- Note: These files are preserved for historical reference but should not be used for current development decisions.
 All current development should reference the consolidated guides and updated backlog.*